The Home Team has a total of 42 Boards, Councils and Committees comprising over 450 respected professionals and community leaders.

 The Life Imprisonment Review Board is appointed by the Minister for Home Affairs to review cases of prisoners sentenced to life imprisonment, while The President's Pleasure Review Board is appointed by the Minister for Home Affairs to review cases of underage prisoners detained during the President's Pleasure.

 Formerly known as Singapore Corporation of Rehabilitative Enterprises (SCORE), Yellow Ribbon Singapore (YRSG) is a statutory board under the Ministry of Home Affairs.
 The Board provides overall strategic direction and is responsible for overseeing the activities of YRSG to assist offenders to return to society as responsible and contributing members of society.

-The Yellow Ribbon Fund Board was set up to provide strategic direction and maintains oversight on governance issues in relation to the use of the funds under the Yellow Ribbon Fund.
+The Yellow Ribbon Fund Main Committee was set up to provide strategic direction and maintains oversight on governance issues in relation to the use of the funds under the Yellow Ribbon Fund.
 Its members are appointed by the Minister for Home Affairs.